Skip to main content

 Create an outbound trunk to make outgoing phone calls with LiveKit.

-Create a temporary JSON file with your outbound trunk configuration.
-This example creates an outbound trunk with the phone number +55512345678 and the trunk domain name my-trunk-domain-name.
+This example creates an username and password authenticated outbound trunk with the phone number +15105550123 and the trunk domain name my-trunk-domain-name.

 {